barakwei/ParticlePapertrail/README.md

 2. Once signed up, go to Settings -> Log destinations.
 There you'll see your host and port.
 Should be something like `logs53.papertrailapp.com:12345`.
 3. In the example file, replace `logsX.papertrailapp.com` with your own host, and the port (`12345`) with your own.
 4. You can also replace the app name there (In this example, it was left as "PapertrailSimpleDemo").
+5. The library uses the [deviceID](https://docs.particle.io/reference/firmware/photon/#deviceid-) as the deafult system name, you can change this as well in the constructor.
-5. Flash the application.
+6. Flash the application.
-6. On your Papertrail dashboard, a new system will be created with your device ID.
+7. On your Papertrail dashboard, a new system will be created with your device ID.
 Click on it.
-7. Your log should look like this:
+8. Your log should look like this:

 ![Simple log output](docs/simple_log.png)